posener/posener.github.io/about.md

 permalink: /about/
 ---

-Software developer at Stratoscale and at home.
+Software developer at Google and at home.